mabe02/lanterna/docs/introduction.md

 problem.

 There was then an idea that when a terminal logs on to a system, it will set the TERM environmental variable to a particular value that represented which standard it supported.
-On the system is then a database with different standards and so any program using text magic can look up the TERM value in this database and get a list of commands supported and how to execute them.
-There is however no guarantee that the terminal will set this variable and there is no guarantee that the system will have the value in its database.
+On the system, there is a database with different standards and so any program using text magic can look up the TERM value and get a list of commands supported by that standard and learn how to execute them.
+There is, however, no guarantee that the terminal will set this variable so there is no guarantee that the system will have the value in its database.
 Also, there may be discrepancies when, for example, several implementations of `xterm` exists, which one do you store in your database (the implementations mostly agree on the control characters, but not completely)?

 Today, most terminals will identify themselves as `xterm` through the TERM environmental variable and for the most part support this.
-There is also an [ANSI standard](http://en.wikipedia.org/wiki/ANSI_escape_code) for escape codes and this is very much in line with what most terminal emulators supports.
-Incompatibilities arises mostly when it comes to special keys on the keyboard, such as insert, home, end, page up, and so on, what the terminal emulator will send on standard input when those keys are pressed.
+There is also an [ANSI standard](http://en.wikipedia.org/wiki/ANSI_escape_code) for escape codes and this is very much in line with what most terminal emulators support.
+Incompatibilities arise mostly when it comes to special keys on the keyboard, such as insert, home, end, page up, and so on, what the terminal emulator will send on standard input when those keys are pressed.